yunlzheng/skywalking/docs/en/concepts-and-designs/lal.md

 LAL to parse, extract, and save the logs, as well as collaborate the logs with traces (by extracting the trace id, segment id and span id) and metrics (by generating metrics from the logs and send them to the meter system).

+The LAL config files are in YAML format, and are located under directory `lal`, you can set `log-analyzer/default/lalFiles` in the `application.yml` file or set environment variable `SW_LOG_LAL_FILES` to activate specific LAL config files.

 ## Filter

 A filter is a group of [parser](#parser), [extractor](#extractor) and [sink](#sink).
 Users can use one or more filters